neuropsychology/neuropsychology.R/Course/Introduction.md

 df <- read.csv("personality.csv")
 ```

-Then, execute this line of code by clicking on it and press CTRL + ENTER.
+Then, execute this line of code by clicking on it and pressing CTRL + ENTER.

 *So, what happened here?*